robertbarcik/super-octo-broccoli/README.md

 ## Getting Started

+1. Export your OpenAI API token as `OPENAI_API_KEY` (or have it ready to provide when prompted).
-1. Launch your preferred Jupyter environment (e.g., VS Code, JupyterLab, or `jupyter notebook`).
+2. Launch your preferred Jupyter environment (e.g., VS Code, JupyterLab, or `jupyter notebook`).
-2. Begin with `notebooks/01_introduction.ipynb` and work through the sequence.
+3. Begin with `notebooks/01_introduction.ipynb` and work through the sequence.
-3. Use the CSV data and helper script as optional extensions for hands-on experiments.
+4. Use the CSV data and helper script as optional extensions for hands-on experiments.

 ## Extending the Materials